Henry Methvin: Barrow gang

 On May 23, 1934, Ivan Methvin parked his truck near the meeting spot and removed one of the wheels as if changing a flat tire.
-When Bonnie and Clyde stopped to assist Methvin, Hamer gave the signal and his 6-man posse fired, killing both of them.
+When Bonnie and Clyde stopped to assist Methvin, Hamer gave the signal and his six-man posse fired, killing both of them.
 An alternate scenario in the 1990s, supposedly suppressed for over 60 years, claimed that Ivan Methvin had been forced to go along with the ambush.
-He was stopped by lawmen on the highway and tied to a tree while his truck was disabled in order to lure Bonnie and Clyde.
+He was stopped by lawmen on the highway and tied to a tree while his truck was parked on the road so that Bonnie and Clyde would slow and be looking in the wrong direction when the ambush was sprung.
+Afterwards Hamer reassured Ivan Methvin that Henry had not been present or killed, and made a deal with him that Henry would not be charged for the Grapevine killings in exchange for Ivan Methvin saying nothing about unlawful confinement.

-Although Henry Methvin avoided the Grapevine murders, his arrangement did not preclude prosecution for the Oklahoma murder of Constable Campbell.
-While he was locked up in the county jail, he and another fellow prisoner tried to escape by overpowering the jailer.
-The plan was they would rush the jailer and the other person would stab the jailer to death with a large pocket knife they earlier concealed in their cell.
-The jailer, a Seneca Cayuga Native American man by the name of Tom Armstrong overpowered Methvin and the escape was foiled.
+Although Henry Methvin avoided legal culpability for the Grapevine murders, his arrangement did not preclude prosecution for the Oklahoma murder of Constable Campbell.
+While he was locked up in the county jail, he and another prisoner tried to escape by overpowering the jailer.
+Their plan was to rush the jailer and the other prisoner would stab the jailer to death with a large pocket knife they had concealed in their cell.
+The jailer, a Seneca Cayuga Native American man by the name of Tom Armstrong, overpowered Methvin and the escape was foiled.
 Another inmate helped the jailer by securing the other prisoner until Armstrong was able to detain Methvin.

-Methvin spent the rest of his time in the hole until he stood trial and was found guilty of the officer's murder and sentenced to death on December 20, 1935.
-His sentence was commuted to life imprisonment on September 18, 1936, and he was paroled on March 20, 1942.
+Methvin spent the rest of his pre-trial time in the hole.
+He was found guilty of Constable Campbell's murder and sentenced to death on December 20, 1935.
+His sentence was commuted to life imprisonment on September 18, 1936.
+He was paroled on March 20, 1942.
 Methvin continued to remain in trouble with the law.
 In November 1945, he was jailed for fighting and carrying a shotgun.
-He was arrested again for attempted robbery and drunk driving near Shreveport, Louisiana eleven months later.
+Eleven months later he was arrested for attempted robbery and drunk driving near Shreveport, Louisiana.

+Death

 On April 19, 1948, Methvin was intoxicated while attempting to cross a railroad track and was killed by an oncoming train.
 Although it has been speculated that his death was retribution for the deaths of Bonnie and Clyde, especially after the similar death of his father Ivan 16 months earlier, no evidence of foul play has ever been produced.